snowplow-archive/snowplow.github.com/_posts/2014-05-14-introducing-self-describing-json.md

 The version number is a standard version number that follows semantic versioning: the major version changes when an incompatible change is introduced; the minor version for a compatible new feature; and the revision for a bug fix.
 </blockquote>

-The Kiji project uses Semantic Versioning rather than [SchemaVer] [schemaver]; it's not clear what a "bug fix" is in the context of a schema definition.
+The Kiji project uses Semantic Versioning rather than our just-released [SchemaVer] [schemaver]; it's not clear what a "bug fix" is in the context of a schema definition.

 <div class="html">
 <h2><a name="next">6.
 Next steps</a></h2>